SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/getting-started.md

 To use Analytics Builder, you need the Apama-ctrl microservice in {{< product-c8y-iot >}}.

 Your tenant may be subscribed to the Apama-ctrl-starter microservice, in which case you are limited to at most 3 active analytic models.
 Custom blocks written with the Analytics Builder Block SDK cannot be used with Apama-ctrl-starter.
-Contact Software AG support to discuss adding more capabilities.
+Contact [product support](/welcome/contacting-support) to discuss adding more capabilities.

 If your tenant is subscribed to the Apama-ctrl-smartrules microservice, Analytics Builder is not available.